steveklabnik/blog/posts/2011-08-07-some-people-understand-rest-and-http.md

 in, and I'll cover things they still have questions on.
 It'll be available under a liberal license, in PDF, ePub, all that good stuff.

-I've also set up a Twitter account at [@getsomerestbook](http://twitter.com/#!/getsomerestbook).
+I've also set up a Twitter account at [@hypermediaapis](http://twitter.com/hypermediaapis).
 I'll be tweeting updates about the book, and also other good content related to RESTful design.
-Oh, and if you're on [rstat.us](http://rstat.us), I also have an account that'll syndicate the same content at [@getsomerestbook](http://rstat.us/users/getsomerestbook) too.

    [1]: /2011/07/03/nobody-understands-rest-or-http.html
    [2]: http://www.twilio.com/docs/api/rest/